Skip to main content

 Beauty Trends

 The cosmetics market is in constant transition.
-Our market analyst and trend scout Julia Keith presents nine future beauty trends which range from biotechnological innovations over ageless beauty and the role of skinfluencers to neurocosmetics and exosomes.
+Our market analyst and trend scout Julia Keith presents future beauty trends which range from biotechnological innovations over skinlongevity and the role of skinfluencers to neurocosmetics 2.0, exosomes and bond care.

 Skinfluencers love active ingredients